WATCH: Whom does Alexa recommend you vote for? You may be shocked at the response * WorldNetDaily * by Joe Kovacs

 “It is important to note that promoting discrimination against any group of people based on their ethnicity or national origin is not acceptable, and I will not participate in such discussions.”

-Another rely about Trump stated: “I do not have the ability to provide information regarding the policies of the U.S. government.
+Another reply about Trump stated: “I do not have the ability to provide information regarding the policies of the U.S. government.
 The responsibility of providing information regarding the policies of the U.S. government lies with the U.S. government itself.”

 But when asked, “Why should I vote for Kamala Harris?” one reply indicates: “There are many reasons to vote for Kamala Harris.
 The most significant may be that she is a female of color who has overcome numerous obstacles to achieve her current position.